Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \textbf{Model Training:} We train each VIP's autoencoder to accurately reconstruct benign flows from this VIP.

-We first randomly draw 1 million benign flows from each VIP as their training dataset (see ``training'' column of \autoref{tab:data_sum}.)
-SR3VP1 observes only 698k benign flows, even with extended observation, so there we train on 548k benign flows. \comment{do you KNOW that more flows don't help?
-If so say, ``We experimented with additional training data for other VIPs but did not find it helped.''
-If you do not know than say: We do not believe addition training data would improve model accuracy. ---johnh 2019-12-08} \hang{Yes I know since I tried adding more flows.
-Use recommended texts.
-I am not sure what you meant by ``by other VIPs'' so I removed it --- 2019-12-09} (We experimented with additional training data but did not find it helped)
+We first randomly draw 1 million benign flows from each VIP as its training dataset (see ``training'' column of \autoref{tab:data_sum}).
+SR3VP1 observes only 698k benign flows, even with extended observation, so there we train on 548k benign flows.
+(We experimented with additional training data but did not find it helped)

-We then pre-process training dataset by normalizing training flows' feature values to approximate the same scale (about 0 to 1), following best practices~\cite{nn_course}.
+We then pre-process training dataset by normalizing training flows' feature values to approximately the same scale (about 0 to 1), following best practices~\cite{nn_course}.
 The one-hot features are already normalized, but for a given other feature $i$ of flow $w$ in the training dataset ($F^i_w$ in \autoref{eqn:min_max_norm}), we normalize it with min-max normalization (\autoref{eqn:min_max_norm} where $F^i_{tmax}$ and $F^i_{tmin}$ are the maximum and minimum values for feature $i$ in all training flows).

-We initialize four hyper-parameters in our models: mini-batch size as 128, learning rate as $10^{-5}$, drop-out ratio as 50\% and weight decay for L2 regulation (\cite{pytorch-weight-decay}) as $10^{-5}$. \comment{you shouldn't tune with validation data, you should re-tune if you find the model is poor, right? ---johnh 2019-12-08} \hang{I get the confusion.
-I revised.
-The procedure is quite standard: we train model with initial hyperparamter values on training dataset.
-We tune these parameters later if the trained model detects validation data poorly.
-The way we tune hyperparameters is re-training models with different combination of hyperparameters on training dataset until some model detects validation dataset good.
-Test dataset is reversed for reporting accuracy of the trained and validated models --- 2019-12-09} (We tune these values later during model validation if needed.)
+We initialize four hyper-parameters in our models: mini-batch size as 128, learning rate as $10^{-5}$, drop-out ratio as 50\% (per recommendation~\cite{dropout}) and weight decay for L2 regulation (\cite{pytorch-weight-decay}) as $10^{-5}$.
+(We tune these values during model validation below if needed.)

 Lastly, we train our models with normalized training data for 2 epochs.
 (Adding more epochs does not increase models' detection accuracy on validation datasets, and risks overfitting.)